We went to 'world's best democracy' to ask what U.S. needs to learn

 "In United States, you have such a different system of democracy — there's a lot of money involved and it's a lot about how big a person you are and if you're important, or whatever," he says.
 "But in Norway we try to keep it so the politicians don't earn that much money.
 You do it because you care about the country and the future."

-Of a similar view is Torild Haustreis, a 56-year-old nurse from Kristiansand, a city 150 miles southeast of Oslo.
+Of a similar view is Torild Haustreis, a 56-year-old nurse from Kristiansand, a city 150 miles southwest of Oslo.

 "Norwegian people are engaged in politics and I think that's very good," she said.
 "I think the U.S. needs to build its election system again.
 It's not right the way they have it in the U.S. today."